dmorl/MichiganHospitalData/README.md

 Respirators_TOT
 * Column: AV
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "PAPR/Other Respirators"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "PAPRS and Other Respirators On Hand"
 * Values: Integer
 * DateRange: 2020-08-06 through xxxx-xx-xx
 * Missing values reason: This value may be missing if it is not provided in the report <br />
-Note: This variable may now aggregate previously reported variables "Elasto_Resp" and "PAPRs"
+Note: This variable may now aggregate previously reported variables "Elasto_Resp" and "PAPRs".
+Appeared as "PAPR/Other Respirators" between 2020-08-06 through 2021-07-16, and "PAPRS and Other Respirators On Hand" from 2021-08-11 onwards

 Gloves
 * Column: AW
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Exam Gloves (single)"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Exam Gloves (Single) On Hand"
 * Values: Integer
 * DateRange: 2020-04-02 through xxxx-xx-xx
 * Missing values reason: This value may be missing if it is not provided in the report <br />
-Note: Appeared as "Gloves" from 2020-04-02 through 2020-08-03, "Exam Gloves (single)" from 2020-08-06 onwards
+Note: Appeared as "Gloves" from 2020-04-02 through 2020-08-03, "Exam Gloves (single)" from 2020-08-06 through 2021-07-16, "Exam Gloves (Single) On Hand" from 2021-08-11 onwards

 Coveralls
 * Column: AX